Better-HPC/keystone-api/docs/api/filtering.md

 .../endpoint/?limit=100&offset=400
 ```

-Both pagination arguments are optional and default to the values below:
+Both pagination arguments are optional and default to the values below.
+The number of returned records is limited to 1000 records in a single response.

 | Query Argument | Default Value    |
 |----------------|------------------|